sapegin/slides/cdd.md

 1. Run a style guide server: `npm run styleguide`
 2. Create a new component
 3. Create an example file: `Readme.md` or `ComponentName.md`
-4. Add some examples to this Markdown file
+4. Add some examples
 5. Open your component in isolated mode in Styleguidist
-6. Start making changes to your component
+6. Start making changes

 -- teal